Elii-Muma/text-editor/README.md

 - backspace
 - delete
 - undo
-- visible line number(will maybe make them relative)
+- visible line number(will maybe make them relative).

-and more MIGHT be added, idk
+and more MIGHT be added, idk.

-i might post the building process on youtube so you can also check that out
+I might post the building process on youtube, so you can also check that out.